1. What is the ARIA Music Teacher of the Year Award?

 12. When Will the Winner of the Award be Announced?

 There will only be one winner of the Award.
-ARIA will announce the winner of the Award to the public at the 2018 ARIA Awards.
+ARIA will announce the winner of the Award to the public at the 2019 ARIA Awards event.

 13. General Terms and Conditions

-13.1 The Award Nominees and the winner of the Award agree to make themselves available for promotional or media activities that may be conducted in relation to the Award.
+13.1 The Award Nominees and the winner of the Award agree to make themselves available for promotional or media activities that may be conducted in relation to the Award including activities conducted by ARIA, The Song Room and media outlets.

 13.2 If a person submits a nomination form or provides supplementary materials to be considered for the Award, then that person accepts and agrees to be bound by the terms and conditions set out in this document.

-13.3 Each individual warrants that any information or materials that it submits to ARIA as a part of the proposal, entry and voting process for the Award does not: (a) infringe the privacy rights of any person; and (b) does not infringe the copyright or other intellectual property rights of any person or organisation.
+13.3 Each individual warrants that any information or materials that it submits to ARIA as a part of the proposal, entry and voting process for the Award does not: (a) infringe the privacy rights of any person; (b) does not infringe the copyright or other intellectual property rights of any person or organisation. (c) does not include information which is false, misleading or deceptive.
 Each individual indemnifies ARIA and The Song Room against any claims made against ARIA and The Song Room in respect of the foregoing.

 13.4 ARIA and The Song Room may collect, store and disclose all or part of the information submitted by a person in connection with the proposal, entry and voting process for the Award, with any other party, but only for purposes related to the Award and the conduct, administration and promotion of the Award.